How to Pivot and Ask For Help

 That same day, I was scheduled to present the first of a series of three live webinars to support the launch of my inaugural digital course.
-While at first after hearing the news about my Mom, I thought the show must go on.
+At first, after hearing the news about my Mom, I thought the show must go on.
 It became clear very quickly that my Mom’s situation was too serious, and we had to immediately pivot and postpone the webinars so that I could jump on a plane to be at her bedside.
-Family is the most important thing.
-Never struggle with making this decision.
+Family is the most important part of my life.

-I have had a lot of time to reflect during these last few weeks spent in Michigan on what it means to have to make an abrupt professional plan change.
+I’ve had time to reflect during these last few weeks spent in Michigan on what it means to have to make an abrupt professional plan change.
 The most important thing to do, I believe, when life hands us the unexpected, is to keep your perspective.
 While it’s hard to do, especially living in the moment of a crisis, I do believe you have to try to gain perspective as quickly as you can.
 Here’s what else I had to do to get through the unexpected.

-Silence negative thoughts.
 When things don’t go as planned, both fear and worry can take over.
 I recommend ending any negativity running through your mind as quickly as possible.
 It’s too important to stay focused during difficult times, and negative thoughts distract.
-If I can’t quiet my mind from negative thoughts, I listen to a guided mediation on positivity or mindfulness for about ten or twelve minutes.
-You can find free meditations on YouTube.
-It helps me every time!
+If I can’t quiet my mind from negative thoughts, I listen to a guided meditation on positivity or mindfulness for about ten or twelve minutes.

 Once you have time to collect your thoughts and take action, don’t be afraid to talk about a setback or concern to those who love and support you.
 I am a very private person.
 It’s hard for me to talk about personal and professional things sometimes, especially if they are not positive.
 I have learned the hard way that ruminating is not good!
-If you can get it out of your head, and onto paper in your journal or speak with someone directly about what is concerning you, it helps immediately.
-It just does.
-Communication is the key to success in so many ways, and your happiness and well being depend on you being able to talk to someone about what’s bothering you.
-The more you speak about what’s challenging you, the easier it gets to do it.
-Don’t keep what is concerning you inside.
-Talk to someone.
+If you can get it out of your head and onto paper in your journal or speak with someone directly about what is concerning you, it helps immediately.

 After opening up, sharing concerns, and asking for help, you must always believe in yourself.
 No matter what, we all must have faith in our own capabilities.
 Life gets overwhelming at times; however, you must believe in yourself so that you can take action.
 Our inner faith creates our external results.
 It’s easy to lose faith in yourself when you have setbacks, failures, or fear.
 Just remember, we all fail.
 Simply put, this is how life goes.
 And we often learn more from our failures than from our successes.
 It’s important to get back up and try again, even if it takes a little time to get yourself back together.

 Most importantly, and now more than ever, practice self-care.
 The old saying is so true, we must put our own oxygen masks on first!
 Stress is not good and will negatively impact your health and well-being.
-Since working from home, I drink more water, eat healthier, take a walk in a nature park each week with a friend (yes, with masks and social distancing) and I have been reading like crazy.
-And yes, just like with everyone else, watching more Netflix.
-I also try to get more sleep and am even fantasizing about decluttering.
-Like I said, I have thought about decluttering!
-Whatever works for you, as Nike says, just do it!
-And call me or send me a message if I can help.
-I would love to hear from you.
+Since working from home, I drink more water, eat healthier, take a walk in a nature park each week with a friend (yes, with masks and social distance), and I have been reading like crazy.
+These are the activities that I have on my self-care list.
+Which activities do you have on your list?